 |MAPS for life Catholic Publications and Ministry

-1. First, we'll show you how to develop a parish plan to discern your people's spiritual gifts.
+1 First, we'll show you how to develop a parish plan to discern the spiritual gifts of your

 2. Then we'll show you how you can call forth your people into parish ministries that align